gasingh/gasingh/README.md

 ## GEOMETRY PROJECTS

-Design and shape generation projects i have worked on.
+- Here is a collection of some design and shape generation projects i have worked on.

 <!---
 <p align="center">